 1965, Grad, Bernard; Some biological effects of the 'laying-on of hands': a review of experments with animals and plants Journal of the American Society for Psychical Research 1965

 Bernard Grad anaesthetized 48 mice and create similar sized wounds on their backs by removing a piece of skin that was approximately 0.5 by 0.5 inches.
 He then divided the mice into three groups of 16.
 The first group received healing for 15 minutes, twice daily, from the hungarian healer 'Estebany', the second group was an untreated control, and the third group was also an untreate control but had their cages heated to control for the possibility that heat from Estabany's hands might induce faster wound healing.
 The Lab workers were unaware of which group they were handling.
-After 14 days, the wounds of the treated group had healed more rapidly than those of either of the control groups (highly significant: p<0.001) and the rate of wound healing of the control groups did not differ from each other.
+After 14 days, the rate of wound healing of the control groups did not differ from each other but the wounds of the treated group had healed much more rapidly than those of either of the control groups (highly significant increase: p<0.001 - i.e. the probability that the results were due to pure chance were less than 1 in a thousand)

 1995, Brown, CK; Spiritual Healing in a General Practice:Using a Quality-of-life Questionnaire to Measure Outcome Complementary Therapies in Medicine, Vol 3 : pages 230-233